lamini-ai/lamini-examples/rag.md

 TODO: you can also specify k, what is k?

-### Steps 1.2: Chunks :arrow_right: Embeddings
+### Step 1.2: Chunks --> Embeddings --> Search Index

 Now that we have the chunks, we must capture the semantic information and context of the chunks as numerical vectors known as embeddings.
 This enables the data to be processed effectively by machine learning models.

-TODO: add details of how we do embedding?

-### Step 1.3: Embeddings :arrow_right: Search Index

-Next, we must use the embeddings to build an index, a data structure that is crucial for efficient data retrieval in large datasets.
+Then, we must use the embeddings to build an index, a data structure that is crucial for efficient data retrieval in large datasets.
 An index is essentially a map, helping you find specific information quickly, just like the index at the end of a book.
-Lamini builds an `faiss.IndexFlatL2` index (TODO: link), a simple and fast index for similarity search based on Euclidean distance.
+Lamini builds an [`faiss.IndexFlatL2`](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.

-Lamini's `llm.train()` builds the index and saves the index file to the local machine.
+In lamini, `llm.train()` loads the chunks and, creates the embeddings, and finally add the embeddings to the index.

 ### Step 1.4: Retrieve Relevant Information from Embedding Store

 We perform a similarity search using embeddings of the question again all embeddings.
 This produces a list of chunk IDs ranked by their similarity scores.
+Lamini's `llm.train()` builds the index and saves the index file to the local machine.

 ## Step 2 Augmentation